kolai5006/Avionics-Mock-Sat-v1/README.md

 Repository For CSULB's SharkSat first MockSat

 Disclaimer:
-This is the first repository using github, through cubeide ideally want to move a away from cube ide, and start using VS Code to code and debug through there

-This repository is practically temporary for now, until we find a permanent solution and learn how to setup.

-also dont mind the name from ss_mock_v2 das what adam named it in cube ide
+dont mind the name from ss_mock_v2 das what adam named it in cube ide

 # todo list (in order of easiest to hardest)
 - test temp sensor on board (have to double check if its connected to bus or not) - adrian